logzinga/arch-install-scripts/README.md

 ## Disclaimer

-i use an nvme drive, i might be creating some scripts that use sda and vda but im not making promises
+i don't have a huge amount of hardware to test this script on, things might not work as planned.